wleddy/jumpstat/www/templates/about.md

 #### How do we count Total Bikes

-The Total Bikes number is any bike we have ever seen in the data.
-We don't know if all those bikes are still in service.
+The Total Bikes number is a count of any bikes that have been available for rent any any time in the last 2 days.
-Some may have been damaged, moved to another system or who knows what.
-The "plan" is to periodically scan the bikes list to find any that we haven't seen in a few weeks and remove them from our list.

 #### How is a Trip identified

 Pretty simple really.
 The first time we see a bike we make a note of it.
 The next time we see it in a different location we count that as a trip.

-The bikes periodically report thier position to the "Head Office".
+The bikes periodically report their position to the "Head Office".
 To avoid small variations in the location reported due to errors in GPS positioning I disregard any change of less than 1/8 mile from the original report.
 Movements over that distance are recorded as a trip.